strimzi/strimzi.github.io/_posts/2019-04-30-accessing-kafka-part-3.md

 ```

 By default, the DNS name of the route will be based on the name of the service it points to and on the name of the OpenShift project.
-So for example for my Kafka cluster named `my-cluster` running in project named `myproject`, the default DNS name will be something like `my-cluster-kafka-bootstrap-myproject.mydomain.io`.
+So for example for my Kafka cluster named `my-cluster` running in project named `myproject`, the default DNS name will be `my-cluster-kafka-bootstrap-myproject.<router-domain>`.

 Since it will always use TLS, you will always have to configure TLS in your Kafka clients.
 This includes getting the TLS certificate from the broker and configuring it in the client.